kingsdigitallab/refida/README.md

 ![Connection between pathways' outputs and units of assessment](docs/dashboard_pathways_outputs.png)

-Visualisation displaying the output of topic classification to extract pathways' outputs (topic) for panel B (sciences and engineering) and their connections to the uoa.
+Visualisation displaying the output of topic classification to extract pathways' outputs (topic) for panel D (arts and humanities) per UoA coloured by pathways' outputs groups.

 ### Entities